Catharism: Social relationships

 Killing was abhorrent to the Cathars.
 Consequently, abstention from all animal food, sometimes exempting fish, was enjoined of the Perfecti.
 The Perfecti avoided eating anything considered to be a by-product of sexual reproduction.
-War and capital punishment were condemned—an abnormality in Medieval Europe, despite the fact that the sect had armed combatants prepared to engage in combat and commit murder on its behalf.
+War and capital punishment were condemned—an abnormality in Medieval Europe—despite the fact that the sect had armed combatants prepared to engage in combat and kill on its behalf.
 For example, the Papal Legate, Pierre de Castelnau, was assassinated in January 1208 in Provence.

 To the Cathars, reproduction was a moral evil to be avoided, as it continued the chain of reincarnation and suffering in the material world.
 Such was the situation that a charge of heresy levelled against a suspected Cathar was usually dismissed if the accused could show that he was legally married.

-Despite the implicit anti-Semitism of their views on the Old Testament God, the Cathars had little hostility to Jews as an ethnic group: probably, Jews had a higher status in Cathar territories than they had elsewhere in Europe at the time.
+Despite the implicit antisemitism of their views on the Old Testament God, the Cathars had little hostility to Jews as an ethnic group; probably, Jews had a higher status in Cathar territories than they had elsewhere in Europe at the time.
 Cathars appointed Jews as bailiffs and to other roles as public officials, which further increased the Catholic Church's anger at the Cathars.

 Despite their condemnation of reproduction, the Cathars grew in numbers in southeastern France.
 By 1207, shortly before the murder of the Papal Legate Castelnau, many towns in that region, i.e., Provence and its vicinity, were almost completely populated by Cathari, and the Cathari population had many ties to nearby communities.
 When Bishop Fulk of Toulouse, a key leader of the anti-Cathar persecutions, excoriated the Languedoc Knights for not pursuing the heretics more diligently, he received the reply, "We cannot.
 We have been reared in their midst.
 We have relatives among them and we see them living lives of perfection."